ray-project/ray/doc/aliasing.md

 # Aliasing

-An important feature of Photon is that a remote call sent to the scheduler immediately returns object references to the outputs of the task, and the actual outputs of the task are only associated with the relevant object references after the task has been executed and the outputs have been computed.
+An important feature of Halo is that a remote call sent to the scheduler immediately returns object references to the outputs of the task, and the actual outputs of the task are only associated with the relevant object references after the task has been executed and the outputs have been computed.
 This allows